-The host interface connects the Ethernet IP core to the rest of the system (RISC, memory) via the Wishbone bus.
-The Wishbone is used for accessing the configuration registers and the memory.
-At the moment only DMA transfers are supported for transferring the data from/to the memory.
+The host interface connects the Ethernet IP Core to the rest of the system (RISC, memory) via the WISHBONE bus.
+The WISHBONE serves to access the configuration registers and the memory.
+Currently, only DMA transfers are supported for transferring the data from/to the memory.